Belhaya/Alos_act4/README.md

 # Alos_act4

-## Run the System
+## Run
-We can easily run the whole with only a single command:
+We can  run the whole system  with this command:
 ```bash
 docker-compose up
 ```

-Docker will pull the MySQL and Node.js images (if our machine does not have it before).
+Docker will pull the MySQL and Node.js images .

 The services can be run on the background with command:
 ```bash
 docker-compose up -d
 ```

-## Stop the System
+## Stop
-Stopping all the running containers is also simple with a single command:
+Stopping all the running containers with this command:
 ```bash
 docker-compose down
 ```